2008 Arizona Cardinals season: Week 14: vs. St. Louis Rams

 Arizona dominated St Louis to win the NFC West and clinch their first home playoff game since 1947.
 Arizona took a 14–0 lead in the first quarter after a one-yard TD run by Tim Hightower and a Kurt Warner 12-yard TD pass to Larry Fitzgerald.
 In the second quarter the Rams would score on a three-yard TD pass from Marc Bulger to Steven Jackson, following a Kurt Warner interception.
 The Cardinals would respond with two field goals from Neil Rackers from 44 and 22 yards to make the halftime score 20–7.
 In the third quarter, Cardinals linebacker, Gerald Hayes, would force two Steven Jackson fumbles, the second one recovered by Darnell Dockett, who would return it 11 yards to the end zone for a touchdown.
-Down 27–7, the Rams attempted to come back in the fourth quarter, starting with a Josh Brown 51-yard field goal to make the score 27–10, but a Bulger pass was intercepted by rookie cornerback, Dominique Rodgers-Cromartie, for 99 yards, for the touchdown that sealed the game and propelled the Cardinals to their first playoff game since 1998, and their first division title since the days the Cardinals were in St. Louis in 1975.
+Down 27–7, the Rams attempted to come back in the fourth quarter, starting with a Josh Brown 51-yard field goal to make the score 27–10, but a Bulger pass was intercepted by rookie cornerback, Dominique Rodgers-Cromartie, for a 99 yard touchdown that sealed the game and propelled the Cardinals to their first playoff game since 1998, and their first division title since the days the Cardinals were in St. Louis in 1975.

 With the win, the Cardinals record improved to 8–5.

 Week 15: vs. Minnesota Vikings

 The Cardinals dueled with the Minnesota Vikings for the #3 seed in the NFC playoffs.
 Things looked bleak for the Cardinals from the beginning.
 The Vikings began their first quarter attack with an 82-yard punt return for a TD by Bernard Berrian.
-Two turnovers for the Cardinals, Kurt Warner interception and an Anquan Boldin fumble, would lead to two touchdown passes from Tarvaris Jackson, a 41-yard pass to Berrian and a 19-yard pass to Sidney Rice.
+Two turnovers for the Cardinals, a Kurt Warner interception and an Anquan Boldin fumble, would lead to two touchdown passes from Tarvaris Jackson, a 41-yard pass to Berrian and a 19-yard pass to Sidney Rice.
 The Vikings took a 28–0 lead at halftime after an 11-yard TD pass from Jackson to Chester Taylor.
 The Cardinals would rally to cut the lead in half with a Jerheme Urban 50-yard TD catch and a field goal blocked by Dominique Rodgers-Cromartie and recovered by Roderick Hood, who returned it 68 yards for a touchdown.
 The Vikings would pull away at the end of the third quarter when Jackson threw a 59-yard TD pass to Bobby Wade.

 With the loss, the Cardinals dropped to 8–6.

 Kurt Warner was benched on the Cardinals last drive in the fourth quarter via a coaching decision.